 Unique Ingredients and Flavors

 The true magic of this Orange Chicken lies in its balance.
 Each bite delivers crisp texture, sticky sauce, and layered flavor.
+Every bite of this sticky orange chicken is coated in a glossy sauce bursting with sweet citrus flavor.

 Fresh Citrus at the Core

 Fresh orange zest and juice are the heart of the sauce.
 They add a bright, aromatic citrus note that cuts through the richness of the fried chicken and keeps the dish from feeling heavy.
+The fresh orange zest helps create the signature sweet and sticky orange chicken flavor.

 Sweet, Savory, and Perfectly Balanced